-Fuller-looking braids are totally gorgeous.
-If you want to add the look of volume to your French braid, use your fingers or a rat tail comb to gently tug at each weave of your braid.
-When pulling, be sure to not tug too hard, as this can cause your braid to actually unravel.
-If in the process a strand or two pops out of place, don’t stress it!
-Slightly undone braids are in these days.
-What’s more, if you only want to pancake (that's what this technique is actually called) some weaves and not others, that’s totally OK, too.
-Remember: effortless, undone braids are super-chic and of the moment.
+If you want to add some volume to your French braid, use your fingers or comb to gently tug at each weave of your braid.
+When pulling, be sure to not tug too hard, as this can cause your braid to unravel.
+If in the process a strand or two pops out of place, don’t stress.
+Slightly undone hairstyles are in these days.
+What’s more, if you only want to pancake (that's what this technique is actually called) some weaves and not others, that’s totally okay too.
+Effortless, undone braids are super chic and of the moment.

-If you love all things boho and you’re looking for ways to add a touch of glam to your French braid, pick up a pack of hair rings from your local beauty store.
-To incorporate these small rings into your French braid, slip one around a few strands before moving between each stitch.
-What you’ve probably only seen on your favorite celebrities and famous beauty gurus can now be part of your everyday hairstyling routine, too!
+If you love all things boho and you’re looking for ways to add a touch of glam to your French braid, pick up a pack of hair rings.
+To incorporate these small rings into your French braid, slip one around a few strands of hair before moving between each stitch.

 One of the best ways to create an eye-catching French braid is to weave it on hair with lots of texture.
 That’s because the added grit and texture can make it look effortless and beachy.
 Just spritz on the L’Oréal Paris Elvive Dream Lengths Air Volume Dry Shampoo before styling.
 Dry shampoo is great for adding volume and texture as well as soaking up any excess oil.
 If you want your braid to be more sleek and have a better hold, you can add a little bit of gel like the L’Oréal Paris Advanced Hairstyle LOCK IT Clean Style Gel to your hair to keep it in place.

 Photo Credit: Alanna Martine Kilkeary